shanebano/GLITCH-FALL2025-SQA/README.md

 # Forensic Anti-patterns in Machine Learning Engineering

-## Farzana Ahmed Bhuiyan and Akond Rahman
+### Team name
+- Team Glitch

+### Team members
+- Kevin Wolbart
+- Shane Banachowski
+- Luis Postigo

+### Objective

+The objective of this project is to integrate software quality assurance activities into an existing Python project.
+Whatever we learned from our workshops will be integrated in the project.

 ### Details